Agile Periodization: Decision Making Under Uncertainty

-Couple of weeks ago, in May, 2017, I gave a guest lecture at Faculty of Kinesiology at Zagreb University in Croatia, thanks to the invitation by Cvita Gregov.
+In May, 2017, I gave a guest lecture at Faculty of Kinesiology at Zagreb University in Croatia, thanks to the invitation by Cvita Gregov.
 The topic of my talk was Agile Periodization, a framework that I have been developing over the past few years.
-The lecture went pretty good, taking into account that I am lousy lecturer (hey – I am not natural in that, but need more work and training).

 Since I already had the slides ready, I slightly modified them and decided to record the whole thing in English.